 Fragrance Composition:

 So what does it smell like?
-It is a floral oriental perfume for women with dominant notes of orange blossom and jasmine.
+It is a floral oriental perfume for women with dominant notes of orange blossom and jasmine and rose with an animalic ambery background.

-• Middle notes: jasmine, lily of the valley, ylang ylang and rose
+• Middle notes: jasmine absolute, lily of the valley, ylang ylang, rose, orris root

 The New Yorker, 1932: